1973 NASCAR Winston Cup Series: Race recaps

 Talladega 500 - Tragedy blackened the fifth running of Talladega's summer 500-miler.
-Early in the race sophomore Larry Smith hit the wall in Turn One and did not survive what appeared to be a harmless crash.
+Early in the race, the previous season's Rookie of the Year Larry Smith hit the wall in Turn One and did not survive what appeared to be a harmless crash.
 The race, held amid heavy Alabama heat, was a ferocious affair; the lead changed 64 times, a motorsports record for the time, among fourteen drivers.
 Bobby Allison won the pole while Donnie Allison for almost the first time all year had a strong run in the DiGard Racing Chevrolet.
-Both crashed on Lap 156 when Donnie blew his engine and the wreck swept up Bobby.
-Buddy Baker roared from 21st to the lead but even more dramatic was that Dick Brooks, driving the Crawford brothers Plymouth in a last-minute deal and starting 24th, roared through the field; he stormed to the lead when Baker broke a steering line and Pearson slowed, stealing the win in the biggest NASCAR upset in years.
+Both crashed on Lap 156 when Donnie's engine failed, and the resulting debris led to a crash that swept up Bobby.
+Buddy Baker roared from 21st to the lead but even more dramatic was that Dick Brooks, driving the Crawford Brothers' Plymouth in a last-minute deal and starting 24th, roared through the field; he stormed to the lead when Baker broke a steering line and Pearson slowed, stealing what would be his only career win.
 A bigger story developed as well; Bobby Isaac parked Bud Moore's Ford and said he was quitting racing (Coo Coo Marlin got into the #15 and finished the race).